The Most Beautiful Thing I’ve Ever Read. (A True & Inspiring Story)

 Indeed, even when diagnosed with terminal disease, he told me, “I wish the news were less bleak, but this is my diagnosis and I will live each day like I always have.”
 In fact, his last words on his deathbed to me were, “I have hit it right on the money.”

-“You did hit it right on the money, Marshall,” I said.”
-You have everything.”
+“You did hit it right on the money, Marshall,” I said.
+“In essence, you spent your last moments living a life of purpose and meaning.”

-He lie there, dying, and he had everything.
+He lay there, dying, and he had everything.
 Why?
 Because Marshall, an earthly messenger, strung together the ordinary to make his life nothing less than extra-ordinary.
+In essence, he spent his last moments living a life of purpose and meaning.

 Who is your Marshall Sherman?
 He/she is present in your life.
 Just make sure you pay attention to learn the lessons of your angel.
 It might take your everyday and make it ordinarily sacred!